Teton Nation Native Sons and Daughters Program(TM)

 Some of the events include the entire family and members can participate as much or as little as they wish.
 Camping experience ranges from first timers to experts.

-The Indian Guides Program was founded in the 1940s.
+The Native Sons and Daughters Program(TM) was founded in the 1940s.
 The Iroquois Tribe that My son and I belong to is part of the Teton Nation.
 The Nation is currently made up of tribes from across North Broward County.
 The number of fathers and sons varies from tribe to tribe.
 The Iroquois tribe currently has about 20 families.

 In the recent past, the number of members in the Teton Nation have begun to dwindle.
 We have had numerous tribes “mature out”.
 The age requirements of the program are between 5 and 14.
 Once the children have reached 14 years of age, they are recognized in a special ceremony and legend says that the bond they have built with their fathers by that age will last their lifetime.
 We owe it to our kids not to let this amazing bonding experience die out.
-When I asked my son Zack what he likes best about the Indian Guides he says, “I like going camping and hanging out with you”, and his best friend Kyle Tucker chimes in “I like the crafts because they are cool”.
+When I asked my son Zack what he likes best about the Native Sons and Daughters Program(TM) he says, “I like going camping and hanging out with you”, and his best friend Kyle Tucker chimes in “I like the crafts because they are cool”.
 A bond that will truly last our lifetime.

 –Steve Kelton